Pandemic predictions and preparations prior to the COVID-19 pandemic: United Kingdom

 The Daily Telegraph reported one government source as saying that the results of the simulation were "too terrifying" to be revealed.
 According to The Telegraph, the exercise led to assumptions that a "herd immunity" approach would be the best response to a similar epidemic.
 A partial report of findings was later released by British newspaper The Guardian, leading to public dissatisfaction on how it was managed.
 In May 2020, when interviewed by The Guardian, Martin Green, chief executive of Care England, one of the UK's biggest private care home company, said that the government had not previously alerted private health sectors to the lack of capacity should a pandemic arise.

-Exercise Alice was a British MERS coronavirus pandemic modelling exercise from 2016 involving officials from Public Health England and the Department of Health and Social Care.
-Moosa Qureshi, a hospital consultant who obtained the previously undisclosed information about Alice in 2021 said that the exercise "should have prepared us for a virus with a longer incubation period than flu, which can survive on contaminated surfaces much longer than flu, which requires high levels of protection for healthcare workers, and which couldn't be vaccinated against before a second wave.
+Exercise Alice was a British MERS coronavirus pandemic modelling exercise from 2016, involving officials from Public Health England and the Department of Health and Social Care.
+Moosa Qureshi, a hospital consultant who obtained the previously undisclosed information about Exercise Alice in 2021, said that the exercise "should have prepared us for a virus with a longer incubation period than flu, which can survive on contaminated surfaces much longer than flu, which requires high levels of protection for healthcare workers, and which couldn't be vaccinated against before a second wave.
 This should have led to different strategies on PPE and quarantine from an influenza strategy."

-Richard Horton, editor-in-chief of The Lancet, suggested that economic austerity policies played a role in the UK "failing to act upon the lessons" of the 2002–2004 SARS outbreak and of the UK being "poorly prepared" for the COVID-19 pandemic.
-An investigation for The Guardian noted that privatisation and cuts, as well as the government's reliance on private contractors during the COVID-19 pandemic, had "exposed" England to the virus: "an infrastructure that was once in place to respond to public health crises was fractured, and in some places demolished, by policies introduced by recent Conservative governments, with some changes going as far back as Labour's years in power."
+Richard Horton, editor-in-chief of The Lancet, suggested that economic austerity policies played a role in the UK "failing to act upon the lessons" of the 2002–2004 SARS outbreak and being "poorly prepared" for the COVID-19 pandemic.
+An investigation for The Guardian noted that privatization and cuts, as well as the government's reliance on private contractors during the COVID-19 pandemic, had "exposed" England to the virus.
+Therefore, "an infrastructure that was once in place to respond to public health crises was fractured, and in some places demolished, by policies introduced by recent Conservative governments, with some changes going as far back as Labour's years in power."

 United States

-According to the Global Health Security Index, an American-British assessment which ranks the health security capabilities in 195 countries, the U.S. in 2020 was the "most prepared" nation these assessments are based on six categories.
-The main categories linking to the COVID-19 pandemic are: Rapid response, Health system and Prevention.
-Despite this assessment, the United States failed to ready critical stockpiles its planning exercises predicted would be necessary and failed to follow its own planning documents when executing the response to the COVID-19 pandemic.
+According to the Global Health Security Index, an American-British assessment (based on six categories) which ranks the health security capabilities in 195 countries, the US in 2020 was the "most prepared" nation.
+The main categories linking to the COVID-19 pandemic are: Rapid response, Health System, and Prevention.
+Despite this assessment, the US failed to prepare critical stockpiles deemed necessary by planning exercises and failed to follow its own planning documents when executing the response to the COVID-19 pandemic.